TrentonZero/trentonzero.github.io/_posts/2021-04-20-she-will-be-there.md

 "I want to go to church.
 I want to pray for my wife."

-The kindly nurse considered, paused on whether to tell the poor soul his wife had been dead for a decade, and decided against it.
+The kindly nurse considered, paused on whether to tell the poor soul his wife had been dead for a decade and decided against it.

 "It's Saturday, Mr. Gibbons.
 We'll have chapel tomorrow.
 On Sunday.
 I'm sure you're wife will be there then."